How do we navigate cybersecurity assessments in diverse and heterogeneous manufacturing environments?

-This might raise the question: Are onsite assessments still the right approach for overall maturity assessment?
-Or should focus more on remote assessments.
+This might raise the question: are onsite assessments still the right approach for overall maturity assessment?
+Or should they focus more on remote assessments.

 Having performed both assessment types, we, at BxC, are convinced that onsite visits still provide the biggest information gains.
 Being able to walk through the manufacturing site and to explain ideas, concepts and current situations in the facility itself provides a big trust benefit, which would be hard to achieve via video calls.
 This trust benefit also allows for a more open conversation on what is currently working, which processes might need improvement and how new measures will provide the desired maturity improvement.

 Conducting onsite assessment at a representative number of sites sets the foundation in terms of maturity understanding and trusted relationships for any future action and should therefore not be neglected.
 However, conducting additional remote assessments and interviews can help to broaden the assessment reach while validating the collected data with a bigger number of sites.